Creating Parameters and Uploading Data for Self-Serve Access

 6. Modify the Shapefile Reader

-Since we won’t know if the filename of the updated file will be different, let’s change our shapefile reader to accept all filenames with the same schema.
+Since we won’t know whether the updated file's filename will change, let’s change our shapefile reader to accept all filenames with the same schema.

 Double-click on the water_service_area reader feature type to open the parameters.

-In the parameters, enable Merge Feature Type and leave the other parameters set at the default, then click OK.
+In the parameters, enable Merge Feature Type and leave the other parameters set to their defaults, then click OK.

-The reader feature type will now display <All> which means that any shapefile can be accepted into the reader, as long as the schema is the same.
+The reader feature type will now display <All>, meaning that any shapefile can be accepted by the reader as long as the schema matches.

 7. Link Published Parameter to Service Date Attribute

-For FME 2023.0 and newer, click in the box for Type and select date as the data type.
+Click the box for Type, then select Date as the data type.
 Click OK to confirm the AttributeManager parameters.

 8. Run the Workspace